 If you don’t believe your attorney is acting in your best interest, you should consider getting a new one who you feel is working in your favor.
-This doesn’t necessarily mean that the outcome you get will be what you want, however, it does mean you can rest assured you’re getting the best representation possible.
+This doesn’t necessarily mean that the outcome you get will be what you want, however, it does mean you can rest confident you’re getting the best representation possible.

 Before accepting a plea deal your attorney should thoroughly understand your case.
 After talking with you they should also look at police reports, eye witness statements, physical evidence, and anything else available to them.

-No, You Do Not Need To Accept a Plea
+Know You Do Not Need To Accept a Plea

 While your lawyer might be recommending a plea deal, you are under no obligation to accept it.
 If, at the end of the day, you simply want to go to trial and believe that’s what is best, then you have every right to do so.
 However, you should have an attorney that you trust and listen carefully to the reasoning behind their recommendation before making a final decision.